-This panko crusted cod is baked in the oven, for an easy and healthy seafood dish.
-It's a delicious alternative to fried fish!
+This panko baked cod is crusted in panko and other seasonings then baked in the oven, for an easy and healthy seafood dish.
+This baked fish recipe is a delicious alternative to fried fish!

 Breaded and fried.
 That is how I used to like my fish when I was younger.
 Now I like to think my tastes have evolved and I love seafood in a variety of ways, but this panko crusted cod takes me back to that flaky white fish with a crunchy coating that I used to love.
 Luckily, because this is baked, I like to pretend it is a lot healthier, and hopefully it is!